eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 2. Enter command here

-In the real world, you will be working within a team of other DevOps engineers and developers.
-It is important to learn how to collaborate with help of GIT.
-In many

-organisations there is a development rule that do not allow to deploy any code before it has been reviewed by an extra pair of eyes - it is also called “Four eyes principle”.

-Now you have a separate branch, you will need to know how to raise a Pull Request (PR), get your branch peer reviewed and merged to the master branch.

-3. Commit your code into GitHub:
+3. Commit code into GitHub:

-   use git commands to add, commit and push your branch to GitHub.
+   use git commands to add, commit and push the branch to GitHub.

          ~/ansible/ansible-config-mgt$ git add .